ryuzakyl/shellshockable/README.md

 kubectl port-forward $(kubectl get pods -l app.kubernetes.io/name=shellshockable -o name) 8081:8100
 ```

+> Note: for now you need to delete old vulnerability reports otherwise the Octant plugin may not pick up the latest: `k delete vulns --all` will do it

 Re-run find vulnerabilities and check this is no longer an issue